souperthe/cobble-framework/README.md

 # Pizza Tower - Cobble Framework

 ### !!
-IF YOU CANNOT PROGRAM IN GML, AND OR USE GMS2, I CANNOT RECCOMEND THIS TO YOU! !!
+IF YOU CANNOT PROGRAM IN GML, AND OR USE GMS2, I CANNOT RECCOMEND THIS TO YOU !!

 If you are looking to create a very basic level, with basic sprite changes and base game objects, please use [Create Your Own Pizza](https://gamebanana.com/mods/443629) by srPerez, your needs are better fulfilled there.